 The other issue – hardly Dolby’s fault of course – is that everyone seems to be writing a memoir these days and it only emphasises the dearth of decent recent music.
 And slightly lessens the mystique of the best ’80s material.
 I’d trade one more decent Dolby solo album for any number of ‘Speed Of Sound’s… But it’s still a very enjoyable read.

 ‘The Speed Of Sound’ is published now by Icon Books.

-Thomas discusses writing the book here.
+Dolby discusses the book here.